johanstuijt66/lego-grid/README.md

 </div>
 ```
 The `$css` variable must be set before the call to `put()` using an extra `css()` method.
-So before putting some content inside a square box, you call `css("aspect-ration aspect-ratio-1-1")`.
+Before calling `put()` to put some content inside a square column, you call `css("aspect-ratio aspect-ratio-1-1")`.
+I could also have added an extra (optional) argument to the `put()` method of course, but then we would repeat that argument lots of times (the webpage contains mostly square parts).

 Aspect ratio 1:2 needs a little trick:
 ```
-.apect-ration-1-2 {
+.aspect-ratio-1-2 {
-  padding-top: 10px;
+  padding-top: 20px;
   padding-bottom: 200%;
 }
 ```
 This box is twice as tall as it is wide, because of `padding-bottom: 200%`, but we also need to make it a bit more tall because of the horizontal gap that also must be taken into account!
-And then `padding-top: 20px` gives us this little extra height.
+And then `padding-top: 20px` gives us the exact extra height.

-Apect ratio 2:1 is simple:
+Apect ratio 2:1 is simpler:
 ```
 .aspect-ratio-2-1 {
   padding-bottom: 50%;